TC College Advising Program

 Furthermore, I am a licensed psychologist and my clinical interests include complex trauma, working with marginalized/minority populations, women's concerns, identity development, individuation and family of origin concerns.
 I approach my personal and professional life from a relational, feminist and multicultural framework and enjoy developing mutually empowering and empathic relationships with others.
 In my free time, I enjoy independent cinema, spending time with loved ones and pop culture.

-All participants who complete the 12 modules during the specified enrollment period will receive a Certificate of Completion and 3 Continuing Education Units, 30 CTLEs or P-Credits pending approval.
+All participants who complete the 12 modules during the specified enrollment period will receive a Certificate of Completion and 3 Continuing Education Units or 30 CTLEs.

 Any attendee who is taking this course for CTLE credit for NY State must enter their name exactly as it appears on the TEACH website in accordance with NYSED requirements.